AriFordsham/nix-gripes/README.md

   - The build conventions for different languages etc. is inconsistent

 - Despite having a custom programming language, performing functions basic to Nix use is not well supported, requiring strange hacks in the nixpgs and Flakes APIs/EDSLs, further obscuring understandability.
+See the blog post linked above.

 - The Nix implementation is extremely buggy.
 A lot of functionality simply doesn't work as documented for all but the most straightforward use cases.